wanggy-1/Interpretation-Toolbox/README.md

 # Interpretation-Toolbox
-A toolbox for geophysics data interpretation.\
+A toolbox for exploration geophysical data interpretation.\
 I will write a proper readme ASAP :)